-A personal injury lawyer can thoroughly investigate your motorcycle crash case to discover the proper apportioning of fault and work hard to protect your right to recover full and fair compensation.
+A personal injury lawyer can thoroughly investigate your motorcycle accident case to discover the proper apportioning of the fault and work hard to protect your right to recover full and fair compensation.

 Florida requires helmets only for motorcyclists who are 20 or younger.
 Riders who are 21 and older, and who carry motorcycle insurance, are not required by law to wear a helmet.

 Whether you were wearing a helmet at the time of injury may come into play in your Florida motorcycle accident personal injury case.
-However, in Miami, you are not completely barred from recovery, even if the defendant successfully argues that had you been wearing a helmet, the injuries would not have been as severe.
+However, in Miami, you are not completely barred from compensation, even if the defendant successfully argues that had you been wearing a helmet, the injuries would not have been as severe.

 The fact that you were speeding does not help your motorcycle accident claim, but it does not necessarily rule out compensation for your losses.
 It may be up to the court to decide how much your speed contributed to the accident.

 Under Florida law, your compensation may be decreased in proportion to your degree of fault.

 Motorcycle accident victims often suffer serious injuries, leading to piles of medical bills, prolonged time off work, and potentially lifelong effects.
 Miami attorney, Sean M. Cleary will assess the circumstances of your case and pursue all damage claims to the fullest extent.

 Left-hand turns into motorcyclists and driver's negligence top the list.
 Riders are vulnerable in crashes: motorcycles are light vehicles easily pushed around by bigger vehicles in big crashes; riders are less protected from the elements, and drivers often have difficulties even perceiving approaching motorcycles on the road.